-Mathematics: Fifth Grade Early Intervention Program (EIP) Entrance Rubric Date Teacher Student Age These rubrics have been referenced to the Mathematics Standards.
-Specific standards were selected based on critical areas of focus (CAF) in Fourth Grade Mathematics.
-Students may qualify for EIP in math.
-Has the student been previously retained?
+Mathematics: Fifth Gr ade I Early Intervention Program (EIP) Entrance Rubric Student Age Tea cherDate These rubrics have been referenced to the Mathematics Star Mathematics.
+Students may qualify for EIP in math. ıdards.
+S Specific st andards were selected based on critical areas of focus (CAF) in Fifth Grade Has the student been previously retained?
 Yes No In what grade?
 Has the student been previously enrolled in EIP?
-In what grade?
-Yes No Rate the progress for each standard with one of the following: 0= Not Yet 1= Rarely 2= Sometimes 3= Consistently
+Yes No In what grade?
+Has the student ever been identified as an EL?
+Yes No In what grade?
+Is the student currently receiving ESOL services?
+Yes No If yes, please list the student's current level of English pro ficiency (current ACCESS test results): Listening: Speaking: Reading: Writi ng: Oral Language Composite Literacy Composite Compr ehension Composite Overall Composite Rate progress for each student with one of the following score. s: 0=Not Ye et 1= Rarely 2= Sometimes 3= Consistently